 - AAT: 14 days from notification of the decision

 - ICAS, ACCA and CIPFA: 21 days from notification of the decision

 - CIMA and ICAEW: 28 days from notification of the decision

 IS THE DECISION OF THE DISCIPLINARY HEARING MADE PUBLIC?

 Yes, decisions are typically published on the professional body’s website as soon as practicable after the hearing.
 This is usually after the time period for appeal has expired.
+How long the decisions remain published for depends on the professional body, for example, ICAEW decisions upholding a complaint are published for five years.
 The decision may also be published in the membership magazine for the body.